colbyfayock/colbyfayock.com/src/_posts/don’t-just-lint-your-code-fix-it-with-prettier.md

 * We’re utilizing our `prettier-eslint-cli` package to run the formatting for us
 * We’re passing in our ESLint config located next to our `package.json` in the root of the project (change this if it’s in a different location)
 * And finally, we’re telling prettier to write all files matching `**/*.js`, or any JS files it finds recursively through our project

+The beauty here, is we're passing in our ESLint config to Prettier.
+This means we only have to maintain 1 config for both tools, but we still leverage the linting power of ESLint along with the formatting power of Prettier.

 ## Run your formatter!